Ruchira-1/Theia/README.md

 # Overview
-This repository contains source code of Theia, benchmark used for empirical evaluation, patches applied to the buggy and correct models and posts used for mapping dataset characteristics with structural bugs.
+This repository contains the source code of Theia, a benchmark used for empirical evaluation, patches applied to the buggy and normal models, posts used for mapping dataset characteristics with structural bugs and details of manual labeling process.
 ```
 .
-├── SOF                                    # Contains 40 buggy programs obtained from Stack Overflow
+├── Benchmark                              # Contains 40 buggy programs obtained from Stack Overflow
 ├── Theia                                  # Source code of Theia
     ├── Theia_keras.py                     # Contains callback for Keras framework
     ├── Theia_torch.py                     # Contains callback for PyTorch framework